ticketmaster-api/ticketmaster-api.github.io/partners/certified-partners/nexus/index.md

 ![Nexus](/assets/img/partners/logos/nexus-logo@2x.png)

 {: .lead .col-lg-12}
 At Ticketmaster, we are always looking for innovative products and services that complement Ticketmaster’s Ticketing Services; that’s why we’ve created the Nexus Certified Partner Program.
-Our goal is to work with best in breed solution providers.
+Our goal is simple, to work with best in breed solution providers.

 {: .x3-margin-top .col-lg-8}